gmlewis/godot-liverpool-rummy/docs/game-rules-implementation.md

 # Game Rules Implementation

-This document explains how the Liverpool Rummy game rules are implemented in code.
+This document explains how the Moonridge Rummy game rules are implemented in code.
 It bridges the gap between the conceptual rules in [rules.md](../rules.md) and their technical realization.

-## Liverpool Rummy Rules Overview
+## Moonridge Rummy Rules Overview

-Liverpool Rummy is played over **7 rounds**, each with specific meld requirements.
+Moonridge Rummy is played over **7 rounds**, each with specific meld requirements.
 Players must form valid groups (books) and runs (sequences) to win each round.

 ### Round Requirements